rsms/gotalk/README.md

 Requests and results does not need to match on the "single" vs "streaming" detail — it's perfectly fine to send a streaming request and read a single response, or send a single response just to receive a streaming result. *The payload type is orthogonal to the message type*, with the exception of an error response which is always a "single-payload" message, carrying any information about the error in its payload.
 Note however that the current version of the Go package does not provide a high-level API for mixed-kind request-response handling.

-For transports which might need "heartbeats" to stay alive, like some raw TCP connections over the internet, the suggested way to implement this is by notifications, e.g. send a "heartbeat" notification at a ceretain interval while no requests are being sent.
+For transports which might need "heartbeats" to stay alive, like some raw TCP connections over the internet, the suggested way to implement this is by notifications, e.g. send a "heartbeat" notification at a certain interval while no requests are being sent.
 The Gotalk protocol does not include a "heartbeat" feature because of this reason, as well as the fact that some transports (like web socket) already provide "heartbeat" features.